Eric Harris and Dylan Klebold: Massacre

 On April 20, 1999, just weeks before Harris and Klebold were both due to graduate, Brooks Brown, who was smoking a cigarette outside during lunch break, saw Harris arrive at school.
 Brown had severed his friendship with Harris a year earlier after Harris had thrown a chunk of ice at his car windshield.
 Brown reconciled with Harris just prior to the shooting.
 Brown approached Harris near his car and scolded him for skipping his morning classes, because Harris was always serious about schoolwork and being on time.
 Harris replied, "It doesn't matter anymore."
 Harris followed up a few seconds later, "Brooks, I like you now.
 Get out of here.
 Go home."
 Brown, who felt uneasy, quickly left the school grounds.
 At 11:19 am, he heard the first gunshots after he had walked some distance away from the school, and informed the police via a neighbor's cell phone.

 By that time, Klebold had already arrived at the school in a separate car, and the two boys left two duffel bags, each containing a 20-pound propane bomb, inside the cafeteria.
 Their original plans indicated that when these bombs detonated, Harris and Klebold would be waiting at their cars and would shoot, stab and throw bombs at survivors of the initial explosion as they ran out of the school.
 At noon, this would be followed by bombs set up in their personal cars detonating, killing first responders and others on scene.
 When these devices failed to detonate, Harris and Klebold resorted to gunning down their classmates and teachers.
-It was the deadliest attack ever perpetrated at an American high school until Nikolas Cruz committed the Parkland shooting on February 14, 2018.
-Harris was responsible for eight of the thirteen confirmed deaths (Rachel Scott, Daniel Rohrbough, teacher Dave Sanders, Steve Curnow, Cassie Bernall, Isaiah Shoels, Kelly Fleming, and Daniel Mauser), while Klebold was responsible for the remaining five (Kyle Velasquez, Matthew Kechter, Lauren Townsend, John Tomlin, and Corey DePooter).
-There were 24 injured (21 of them by the shooters), most in critical condition.
+It was the deadliest high school shooting in U.S history until it was surpassed by the Stoneman Douglas High School shooting committed by Nikolas Cruz on February 14, 2018.
+Harris was responsible for nine of the fourteen confirmed deaths (Rachel Scott, Daniel Rohrbough, Anne Marie Hochhalter–who was initially left paraplegic and eventually died from her injuries in 2025– teacher Dave Sanders, Steve Curnow, Cassie Bernall, Isaiah Shoels, Kelly Fleming, and Daniel Mauser), while Klebold was responsible for the remaining five (Kyle Velasquez, Matthew Kechter, Lauren Townsend, John Tomlin, and Corey DePooter).
+There were 23 injured (20 of them by the shooters), most in critical condition.